Conflict minerals law starts working despite poor industry response

 “The law has triggered companies right along the supply chain to change their sourcing practices,” Norton said.

-A new certification scheme organized by the tin industry body ITRI is being rolled out in North Kivu after earlier projects in Congo’s copper-rich southeastern provinces of Katanga and South Kivu.
+A new certification scheme organised by the tin industry body ITRI is being rolled out in North Kivu after earlier projects in Congo’s copper-rich southeastern provinces of Katanga and South Kivu.

-Sasha Lezhev, senior policy analyst with the Enough Project based in Washington DC said about two third of mines in tin, tantalum and tungsten in eastern Congo had been demilitarized.
+Sasha Lezhev, senior policy analyst with the Enough Project based in Washington DC said about two third of mines in tin, tantalum and tungsten in eastern Congo had been demilitarised.

-In a report based on five months of field research, the organization said minerals not certified as “conflict free” sold for 30-60 percent less, cutting profits for the armed groups.
+In a report based on five months of field research, the organisation said minerals not certified as “conflict free” sold for 30-60 percent less, cutting profits for the armed groups.

 Some analysts say the law’s impact has been overstated.

-A Congolese government adviser cautioned rebel involvement was hard to track in remote areas and an academic specializing in the region said profits were still going astray.
+A Congolese government adviser cautioned rebel involvement was hard to track in remote areas and an academic specialising in the region said profits were still going astray.

 “Dodd-Frank and the ensuing initiatives, including traceability and certification, have removed armed actors from the mines,” said Christoph Vogel, a Congo researcher at the University of Zurich.

-”But now we hear that army commanders are sending intermediaries to organize taxation on the sites,” Vogel said.
+“But now we hear that army commanders are sending intermediaries to organise taxation on the sites,” Vogel said.

-Global Witness said last year there was still high-level military involvement in eastern Congo’s gold trade and Lezhev called on jewelers and the U.S. government to counter this.
+Global Witness said last year there was still high-level military involvement in eastern Congo’s gold trade and Lezhev called on jewellers and the U.S. government to counter this.

 Campaigners are also urging the European Union to strengthen a conflict minerals proposal released in March, making it mandatory instead of voluntary.